 3. What should an NDA Contract Cover?

 As we know, NDA is a unique software development agreement made between two parties mutually agreed on specific terms and conditions listed.
 It is a contract or a legalized document required to be signed by both parties with a guarantee of not disclosing any protected information to third parties.
 It creates a confidential pact between the two parties, and there is a list of information in the agreement that can be shared.
 This list can include several components that both parties would like to include and should be clearly defined.

 3.1 Confidential Material

 Custom software development service is a complicated aspect where much confidential information is involved.
 There can be multiple questions rising in your mind in reference to confidential materials such as:

 - Is the data inclusive of information shared in writing or shared verbally, as well?

-- Which information shared will be considered as a data breach?
+- Which information shared will be considered a data breach?

-- The publicly available data do not fall under the confidential material category.
-Under this clause, if data has been disclosed then neither party are at fault.
+- The publicly available data.
+Under this clause, if data has been disclosed then neither party is at fault.

 - Once the information is successfully delivered then all the rights are possessed by the receiving party.
 Any information received from third parties in such cases has a non-disclosure obligation.

-- Also, the information which is independently discovered or received from a third-party will not be considered under this act and the supplier cannot take any action of the data breach against the receiving party.
+- The information which is independently discovered or received from a third party and the supplier cannot take any action of the data breach against the receiving party.

-In every industry including custom software development services, intellectual property rights are a vital aspect that can prevent the chaos that can potentially occur.
-Who would own the information being shared?
+In every industry including custom software development services, intellectual property rights are a vital aspect to prevent the chaos that can potentially occur.

 - Trade secrets